Atlanta Bible Students

 How does the above differ from him being "cast... forth upon the open field?"
 It had been "a whale [dragon] in the seas," [the irreligious restless masses of mankind] whereas now it is "upon the open field."
 Matt.
 13:38 "The field is the world."

 Is there anything unusual about the LORD causing "all the fowls of heaven to remain upon thee?"
 Yes!
 This is not a tree but a sea-dragon (whale, crocodile) type of creature.
 Why would any birds be on it?
 Yet, symbolically they have been upon so-called Christendom.
 Rev. 18:2,4.
 Now that it has been dragged from the river onto the land, these symbolic fowls of heaven have not left.
-The true birds [eagles, vultures, the true saints] have obeyed the command to "come out of her my people" so they they have left and do not "remain upon thee.""
+The true birds [eagles, vultures, the true saints] have obeyed the command to "come out of her my people" so they they have already left and do not "remain upon thee."

 What is meant by "I will fill the beasts of the whole earth with thee?"
 Please compare Eze.
-39:17-20 and Rev. 19:17-18 also Zeph.
+39:17-20 and Rev. 19:17-18.
+Please notice that in both of these prophetical references it is the "fowls that fly in the midst of heaven" that eat of this feast (which feast includes various beasts.)
+Also please see Zeph.
 1:7-9.

 Verse 5 Expanded Bible Comments